MananTank/radioactive-state/README.md

 const addTodo = (todo) => state.todos.push(todo)
 ```

-This happens because useEffect uses a simple comparison `===`
+This happens because useEffect uses a simple comparison `===` to check whether the state has changed or not.

 To fix this, instead of adding `state.todos` in dependency array add `state.todos.$`

 ### `state.key.$`

 `state.key.$` is a flag - a number which is increment by some amount when key is mutated.
-So, this becomes a flag for state.key's mutation
+So, this becomes a flag for `state.key`'s mutation

 **Example**